 Is it six times better?
 Personally, I kinda doubt it.
 When was the last time you saw a John McPhee article in that rag?
 Or anything on a par with McPhee’s work?
 Today when you open it, what you find is something more like a standard city magazine than a middle-brow boulevardier’s journal.
 It starts out with restaurant reviews and then tells you all about the local entertainment.
 But reportage raised to the level of art?
 Not so much.

 At nine bucks an issue, I just couldn’t afford the thing.
-It would be SO much cheaper to drive over to the library once a month and read the latest copy—or to subscribe to the library’s online magazine service—that it would be absurd to pay for it, even if I could afford it.
+It would be SO much cheaper to drive over to the library once a month and read the latest copies—or to subscribe to the library’s online magazine service—that it would be absurd to pay for it, even if I could afford it.

 By way of comparison, in 1921, the cost of a sirloin strip steak was 21 cents a pound.
 Today the price is $12.99 to $14.99.

 Hmmm: $12.99/$.21 = 61.86.
 Am I right in thinking that means a piece of steak costs almost 62 times as much today as it did in 19 and aught 21?

 That would make the magazine a bargain.
 Still can’t afford it, though.